assador/medici/README.md

 ### “Saved Deck List”

 This block will display a list of your saved folded decks.
 To save the folded deck, press the “Save to list” button that appears after the calculation of the folded deck.
 The active “working” folded deck, shown in the main area, is highlighted in the background in this list.
 You can select any previously saved deck in this list.
 It will also appear in the “Working deck“ block.
 When you make changes to this working deck, such as adding reserved (predetermined) cards followed by a new calculation and clicking the “Save to list” button again, the new calculated deck will be saved instead of this previously calculated selected one!
 If you want to save a new deck to the list, click the “New” button before it.
 In this case, in the list of saved decks, none of them will be highlighted.

+### Import and export

+You can save your results to a file and load previously saved from the file.
+To save, click the “Save” button.
+You will be prompted to save the file in JSON format somewhere.
+To load from a file, click on the “Import” button.
+Exporting to file and importing from file: the working deck and the list of saved decks.

 ***
 If you suddenly have a foolish desire to donate, disinterestedly or selfishly, you can do it here: <https://www.paypal.me/niaouveas>.
 Self-interest, if any, can be expressed by writing a letter to [assador@gmail.com](mailto:assador@gmail.com).